Skip to main content

 Vou me embora, vou me embora, Paraná

-Tão sedo não venho cà, Paraná
+Tão cedo não venho cà, Paraná

 Paranauê, paranauê, Paraná